 It’s cheesy, creamy, and just total comfort food.
-I keep everything I need to make macaroni and cheese on-hand because it makes an easy dinner that I can toss together in less than 30 minutes.
+You’ll probably find that you have everything you need to make macaroni and cheese on-hand, and it’s an easy dinner that can be tossed together in less than 30 minutes.

-Remove the sauce from the heat.
-Stir in the cheese a little at a time until it is melted and combined.
+Step 5: Remove from heat, and stir in cheese a little at a time until fully melted and combined.

-I recommend using a block cheese for this recipe.
-Some shredded cheeses have anti-caking agents that interfere with melting.
+I recommend using block cheese, rather than pre-grated cheese in this recipe.
+The pre-grated cheese has anti-caking agents that can interfere with the cheese melting properly.

 If you’ve tried this homemade mac and cheese recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!